15 Best MIG Welders 2021 Reviews

 ![]() |

 The Lincoln PowerMIG 210 is the ultimate MIG welder for versatility.
-It comes with the capability to perform MIG, Stick, TIG and Flux Core welding at both 120v and 240v.
+It comes with the capability to perform MIG, stick, fcaw and lift TIG but you’ll need an additional foot pedal kit.
 This is perfect if you’re looking to buy a MIG welder and are considering buying a TIG or Stick welder as well.
 Buying a multi-process welder like the PowerMIG 210 can save you a lot of money rather than buying separate machines.
 Lincoln are the market leaders when it comes to manufacturing quality and the PowerMIG 210 is top of the range to build quality and weld quality.
 The digital display on the front of the machine lets you easily key in your variables to get you get set up in no time at all with an easy to use user interface.
 See the full review here.

 Specifications